laranigelli/Spatial_ecology_in_R/EXAM/RedFox_RoeDeer_Human.md

 ```
 The coefficient of overlap (Δ) measures the area of intersection between two kernel density curves, providing an estimate of temporal similarity between activity patterns.
 The estimator `Dhat4` was chosen as recommended for sample sizes larger than 50 observations.

-Finally, the comparison between red fox and human activity and roe deer and human activity was obtained by overlapping the graphs
+Finally, activity patterns between high and low impact sites were visually compared using overlap plots.
 ```r
 overlapPlot(fox_high_time, fox_low_time,
             main = "Comparison Red Fox Activity: High vs Low Human Impact",